Is it safe to have sex during your menstrual period?

 Your menstrual period is falsely believed to be a "safe" time during your monthly cycle when you can have unprotected sex and not get pregnant.
 This is actually a myth, and nothing is further from the truth.
 The simple answer is that it is possible to get pregnant from having sex while you have your period.
 In addition, unprotected sex can also increase the risk of infections.
 This is true throughout the menstrual cycle, not only if you have sex on your period.

 Sperm has the amazing ability to live for up to 5 days inside of the female body.
 This amazing survival time means that the egg can get fertilized on a different day than when you had sex.
 That sounds strange, but it is true!
 If you have sex while on your period and then ovulate a few days later, you can easily get pregnant.

 Some women can ovulate within 5 days of their period and get pregnant from having sex that took place during their menstrual bleeding.
 Any time you have sex within 5 days before ovulation, it is possible to get pregnant.

 Can you get your period once you are already pregnant?

 It is possible but highly unlikely to have a regular menstrual period once you are pregnant.
 When you're pregnant, you may have some spotting or bleeding, but it's rarely a regular menstrual period.
 A regular menstrual period is moderate to heavy bleeding, lasting 3-5 days.
 Up to 30% of pregnant women experience some small amount of spotting or vaginal bleeding early in pregnancy (and most go on to have a normal pregnancy).

-Some even report intermittent bleeding that seems like a regular period to them.
-But vaginal bleeding during pregnancy is not the same thing as menstruation.
+Some even report intermittent bleeding that seems like a regular period to them, but vaginal bleeding during pregnancy is not the same as menstruation.

 What's the difference?